Go-astronomy logo

 (CASS-ee-uh-PEE-uh)

 Cassiopeia is a circumpolar constellation, so is visible year-round in the Northern hemisphere.
-Conversely, it is not visible in the opposite hemisphere unless you are close to the equator.
+Conversely, it is not visible in the opposite hemisphere.

 1. Pronunciation: